konnectors/libs/packages/cozy-konnector-libs/docs/cli.md

 #### cozy-run-shell

-When you are developping a connector, it is possible to get a REPL with all the cozy-konnector-libs tools available and some enhancement.
+When you are developping a connector, it is possible to get a REPL with all the cozy-konnector-libs tools available and some enhancements.

 ```javascript
   scripts: {